 As mentioned before, check the Andrew Cannon and David Bluetile review videos - see links below.

 You can take the Nike logos off with a razor.

-This shoes came out a while ago (~ November 2022) and I'm personally not a big fan of Nike ... and ... my feet are probably to wide for this, but most people aren't like me.
-And younger skaters especially might be more keen in skating what everybody wears, i.e., Nike or Adidas.
+These shoes came out a while ago (~ November 2022) and I'm personally not a big fan of Nike ... and ... my feet are probably too wide for this, but most people aren't like me.
+And younger skaters especially might be more keen on wearing what everybody's skating in, i.e., Nike or Adidas.
 Oh and as "wide feet" is a relative term, as Andrew Cannon correctly points outs, here's a photo of my feet:

 As far as I know all colourways of this shoe are vegan, i.e., leather-free.
 There are rumours about small amounts of animal products in the glue and/or the rubbery synthetic upper material.
 I personally do not find this very important.

 I do not know why Nyjah has been making all of his (three so far) Nike shoes vegan/leather-free.
 He grew up on a vegan diet, with a vegan (at least dietary) Rastafarian father, but he (Nyjah and the father too maybe) always wore leather shoes back when he was a vegan dreadlocked kid.
 Now, as a meat-eating millionaire with all kinds of decadent leather furniture in his mansion, his pro shoes are vegan/leather free.
 Nyjah may not eat red meat (cows, pigs, goats) and he may not drink milk (from cows) - he said so at one point but this may not be current information.
 Whatever the reason for the leather-free-ness of his pro shoes ... let's hope he will never discontinue that tradition.

 Below are the pictures.
 You can find the shoe practically anywhere.